 The Australian government has also passed a law recently that stipulates the maintenance of meta-data logs on the part of Internet Service Providers.

-This is a serious breach of democracy, which can, fortunately, be remedied by spoofing the location of your computer / internet-enabled device.
+This is a severe breach of democracy, which can, fortunately, be remedied by spoofing the location of your computer / internet-enabled device.

-A Virtual Private Network utilizes ‘virtual tunneling’: it channels your communication through a network that terminates in a different part of the world, so that to anyone on the internet, it appears that you are in the terminating country as opposed to Australia.
+A Virtual Private Network utilises ‘virtual tunnelling’: it channels your communication through a network that terminates in a different part of the world so that to anyone on the internet, it appears that you are in the terminating country as opposed to Australia.

 The Australian government has no jurisdiction in the other country, and hence your communication is completely free of any eavesdropping.

-Note that this is an oversimplification of how VPNs function, the best VPNs utilize a variety of techniques to encrypt and secure your traffic.
+Note that this is an oversimplification of how VPNs function, the best VPNs utilise a variety of techniques to encrypt and secure your traffic.

 Also note that the best VPN software is paid – because the service provider needs capital to ensure the continuity of their service, however, if you only want to keep your communications private some of the time, you can consider free VPNs (although there’s a significant risk of malware and adware in freebies).